-to be collected and reporting case definitions have been developed by a HAB Working Group coordinated by CDC.
-This Working Group includes 16 volunteer state health departments and volunteer federal partners as of June 2015; these partners information on HAB-related illnesses and events or have other relevant knowledge and experience about HAB events, surveillance, environmental sciences, or chemical/toxin exposures.
+OHHABS data elements to be collected and reporting case definitions have been developed by a HAB Working Group coordinated by CDC.
+This Working Group includes 16 volunteer state health departments and 7 volunteer federal partners as of June 2015; these partners collect information on HAB-related illnesses and events or have other relevant knowledge and experience about HAB events, surveillance, environmental sciences, or chemical/toxin exposures.
 These partners are thus in a position to provide informative feedback regarding the utility and value of updated data elements to be collected and reporting case definitions to be used in OHHABS.

 Individuals Consulted on Statistical Aspects and Individuals Collecting and/or Analyzing Data

-State and territorial public health departments that collect data elements may voluntarily report those data to OHHABS.
-CDC will consult on statistical aspects of analyses and seek input from internal statisticians as needed on projects involving OHHABS data.
-Individual states and territories will have access to in accordance with established data-use guidelines and user permissions for NORS.
+State and territorial public health departments that collect OHHABS data elements may voluntarily report those data to OHHABS.
+CDC will consult on statistical aspects of OHHABS analyses and seek input from internal statisticians as needed on projects involving OHHABS data.
+Individual states and territories will have access to OHHABS data in accordance with established data-use guidelines and user permissions for NORS.